robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 `Libdoc spec files`_ and shown in Libdoc HTML UI separately.
 Recognized sections are also removed from the actual keyword documentation.

-Possible unrecognized sections, including the `Raises:` section that may be supported later, are left to the documentation as-is.
+Possible unrecognized sections are left to the documentation without modification.

 Supported formatting
 ''''''''''''''''''''